anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Implementations should be aware that the signed data is only protected from external modification; the data is still visible.
 This potential disclosure of information doesn't affect security so much as privacy.

+When used with {{RFC8995}}, or {{cBRSKI}} then voucher requests and vouchers are conveyed using TLS {{RFC9846}}, so there is no exposure.

+When used with {{PRM}}, then the contents can be exposed in the last hop, where HTTP is used, due the lack of any way to validate the certificate needed to enable HTTPS.

-In particular, adversaries can glean information such as which devices belong to which organizations and which CRL Distribution Point and/or OCSP Responder URLs are accessed to validate the Vouchers.
-When privacy is important, the CMS signed-data content type SHOULD be encrypted, either by conveying it via a mutually authenticated secure transport protocol (e.g., TLS {{RFC9846}}) or by encapsulating the signed-data content type with an enveloped-data content type (Section 6 of {{RFC5652}}), though details for how to do this are outside the scope of this document.
+When the voucher is in CMS format, it can contain certificate chains that can disclose information such as which devices belong to which organizations and which CRL Distribution Point and/or OCSP Responder URLs are accessed to validate the Vouchers.
+Note that {{PRM}} specifies use of {{JWS}} format artifacts rather than CMS, so there are no certificates CRLs to disclose.

+{{SZTP}} uses a wide variety of transports, some of which offer physical privacy for data, and others which do not.
+To mitigate this, {{SZTP, Section 3.4}} specifies a way to encrypt using CMS.

 The use of YANG to define data structures, via the "sx:structure" extension {{RFC8791}}, is relatively new and distinct from the conventional